-Strings are NUL-terminated (i.e., terminated by '0') to facilitate calling of C functions.
+Strings are NUL-terminated (i.e., terminated by '\0') and are encoded using UTF-8 (assuming CHAR_BIT ==8 in C) to facilitate calling of C functions.
 The valid return values for an external function returning a String are:

 - A string given as String input to the external function. - A pointer to a C string literal. - A pointer returned by one of the string allocation functions in section 12.9.6.2.